nodef/extra-iterable/README.md

 Some methods accept a map function *for faster comparision* (like [unique]).
 I find this map-approach beautiful, which i learned from Haskell's `sortOn()`.
-You can notice that i have followed Javascript naming scheme as far as possible.
+You can notice that this package uses [bootstrapping] technique.
-Some names are borrowed from Haskell, Python, Java, Processing.

 > Stability: Experimental.